carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Type constraints

-Type constraints restrict which types are legal for template or generic parameters or associated types.
+Type constraints restrict which types are legal for template or checked parameters or associated types.
 They help define semantics under which they should be called, and prevent incorrect calls.